Vontux/raspberry-image-viewer/README.md

 * mkdir /home/pi/images
 * sudo apt-get install fbi (if not already installed)
 * sudo apt-get install python-dev python-rpi.gpio
+* Add the following lines to the HDMI configuration section of the /boot/config.txt
+  * hdmi_group=2
+  * hdmi_mode=1
+  * hdmi_mode=87
+  * hdmi_cvt 800 480 60 6 0 0 0

 Todo
 ----
+* Add code for handling button presses at boot to reboot and safely power off PI.
+* Add to installation script code for configuration of the 5 inch HDMI Waveshare display.